 Take time before the meeting to compile a list of pertinent questions that will help you identify the best candidates.
 Don’t rely on similar job descriptions from way back, but rather use them to confirm the job requirements.
 Keep in mind though that departments change and systems evolve.
 Highlight similarities and bring the previous job description to the meeting.

-5. Compile a template
+5. Compile a template for job requirements

 Despite expectations, recruiters don’t remember the details of every vacancy we’ve worked on.
 How could we when we work on so many jobs, screen so many applicants, and interview so many candidates?